 "Melania says she's most happy at Mar-a-Lago.
 She loves Palm Beach!"In Florida, Melania Trump did step up and do some hostessing, but according to a source, her heart wasn't in it.

-Not everyone speaking to the media on behalf of Melania Trump agrees that the new first lady is unhappy or even "miserable" in her new role.
+"Don't let her smile in those photos fool you.
+She hates this."Not everyone speaking to the media on behalf of Melania Trump agrees that the new first lady is unhappy or even "miserable" in her new role.
 At least one source told Us Weekly that Melania is content in her new position as "supporting spouse."

 "She is very happy with her life and supporting her husband and family..."What do you think?
 Is America's new first lady truly in need of freeing from her gilded "prison" as the #FreeMelania campaign suggests?
 Or do you think that Melania Trump is happy with her new gig?